Nested resources

 end

-Remember that in this action you don’t have to find the @ticket
+Remember that in this action you don’t have to find the @ticket or

-objects, because a before_action
+@project objects, because a before_action does it for the show, edit,

-actions.
+update, and destroy actions.
 With this single action implemented, both

 scenarios in the "Editing Tickets" feature will now pass when you run bundle exec

-rspec spec/features/editing_tickets_spec.rb
+rspec spec/features/editing_tickets_spec.rb:

 2 examples, 0 failures